Conflict of Interest Policy for University Trustees and Officers

-The University is committed to avoiding any actual or potential conflicts between the interests of the University or the Medical Center and any personal interest a Trustee or Officer may have.
-This amended policy supersedes The University of Chicago Conflict of Interest Policy dated April 17, 1982.
-The Medical Center has its own conflict of interest policy for its trustees and officers.
+The University is committed to avoiding any actual or potential conflicts between the interests of the University or any of its related organizations and any personal interest a Trustee or Officer may have.

 Generally, conflicts arise when: (i) a Trustee or Officer has an existing or potential financial or other interest which impairs, or might appear to impair, his or her independence or objectivity in serving the University; or (ii) the Trustee or Officer might derive, or appear to derive, a financial or other material benefit from confidential information learned in the course of his or her employment or Board service.